Gargoyle's Quest II: Reception

+The three reviewers of the Japanese magazine Famicom Hisshoubon gave the game high rankings and commented on the high level of difficulty.
+One reviewer commented that it should have not included a level selection option to make it even more challenging.

+Reviewers George and Rob of Nintendo Power complimented the game, with George saying it contained the originality of the earlier Game Boy title while Rob added that it may be too challenging for some players.

 Tim Latshaw of Nintendo Life called Gargoyle's Quest II: The Demon Darkness "a fine little gem from back in the day that deserves all the appreciation of players who are up to its tough but not impossible style of gameplay."
 He deeply welcomed the virtual console's "restore point" save function as an addition to the archaic password system, going as far as to imply either of these ports were the superior ways to play the NES version of the game.

 IGN put the NES version at number 63 on their list of the best North American NES games ever created.
-As a point of reference, there are 662 NES games licensed and released in North America.